cncf/techdocs/analyses/0012-TUF/analysis.md

 - Include a search button on the website to make it easier for users to search and find content.

-- The Docs repo should be the entry point of all repos.
-Meaning, the Docs README should contain all the TUF project information including links to the other repos and contributor guidelines.
+- The Docs repo may be the entry point of all repos.
+Meaning, the Docs README can contain all the TUF project information including links to the other repos and contributor guidelines.

 #### Content creation processes